 3 Weeks Morocco Trip Itinerary / Taghazout, the laidback fisherman’s village

-Taghazout, one of my favourite places in Morocco.
+Taghazout, one of my favorite places in Morocco.

 I do highly recommend everyone planning to visit Morocco to make a stop there!!